experimentabiomimetic wayfinding system for the visually impaired

 they must serve a purpose

 In addition to providing potential communicative use among ants, the surface cuticles conveyed information regarding their subjects to those observing: us, the researchers.
-No matter the true function, the ant cuticle structures had a refined and categorical nature that conveyed a sense of importance.

 what is the purpose